sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

 and the degrees of freedom associated with this are *K* and *N* - *K* - 1.

-We’ll see much more of the *F*-statistic in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, but for now just know that we can interpret large *F*-values as indicating that the null hypothesis is performing poorly in comparison to the alternative hypothesis.
+We’ll see much more of the *F*-statistic in chapter :doc:`../Ch13/Ch13_ANOVA`, but for now just know that we can interpret large *F*-values as indicating that the null hypothesis is performing poorly in comparison to the alternative hypothesis.
 In a moment I’ll show you how to do the test in jamovi the easy way, but first let’s have a look at the tests for the individual regression coefficients.

 Tests for individual coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~